track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

     ChromeOS, macOS, and Windows 10.
 Technically, it can be used with Android and iOS but these platforms do not provide out of the box support for it.
-This also has created a divergent experience for customers when it comes to using Trackasia GL Native.
+This also has created a divergent experience for customers when it comes to using TrackAsia GL Native.

 ## Lack of documentation

-Last but not the least, Trackasia GL Native suffers from a general lack of documentation.
+Last but not the least, TrackAsia GL Native suffers from a general lack of documentation.
 This includes current state of the code architecture, continuous integration and development, testing strategy, and a roadmap for future improvement.
 This document intends to address the first.

 ## Recommendations

-This document proposes the following component architecture for Trackasia GL Native to address the architectural shortcomings.
+This document proposes the following component architecture for TrackAsia GL Native to address the architectural shortcomings.

 ![](media/proposed-architecture-of-trackasia-gl.png)
-*Figure 4: Proposed Architecture of Trackasia GL Native*
+*Figure 4: Proposed Architecture of TrackAsia GL Native*

-Proposed architecture of Trackasia GL Native in Figure 4 addresses the aforementioned problems by:
+Proposed architecture of TrackAsia GL Native in Figure 4 addresses the aforementioned problems by:

 #### Modular Rendering